spacecraft-repl/spacecraft-repl.github.io/markdown/whitepaper.md

 Moreover, we have to also consider the complexity that comes with interacting with REPLs of different languages.

-With this challenge in mind, we will explore three different approaches that can help set up our application to interact with the REPL program.
+With these challenges in mind, we will explore three different approaches that can help set up our application to interact with the REPL program.

 ### Approach #1: Interact with the language’s built-in REPL API library
 Many languages provide APIs to access and interact with its native REPL program.
 Node.js for example, provides the `repl` module that allows developers to work directly with its API from within the application code.